...

 Michelle Isaac

 Michelle Isaac was born and raised in Brooklyn, New York.
-She began dancing at the age of four in church and started formal training in high school at Dr. Susan S. McKinney Secondary School of the Arts, under the direction of Zakiyah Harris.
+She began dancing at the age of 4 in church, and started formal training in high school at Dr. Susan S McKinney Secondary School of the Arts, under the direction of Zakiya Harris.
 Michelle received her BFA in Dance from LIU Post with Honors Recognition in 2015.
-In 2019, Michelle completed her graduate studies through the Arnhold Graduate Dance Education Program at Hunter College, graduating Summa Cum Laude with her MA in Dance Education and K-12 NY State Certification.
+Shortly after graduation, she performed in Tamara LaDonna’s Moving Spirits Inc. as a company dancer, and completed a choreography residency with a contemporary ballet company in Brooklyn, NY.
+In 2019, Michelle completed her graduate studies through the Arnhold Graduate Dance Education Program at Hunter College, and graduated Summa Cum Laude with her MA in Dance Education and K-12 NY State Professional Certification.
+She was the first dance educator ever to deliver the student commencement address for the Hunter College School of Education commencement ceremony.
 Michelle is a Co-Founder of Eden Arts Inc, formerly known as Ntrinsik Movement, and functions as the Artistic Director of Eden Brooklyn Dance Theater.
-With her company, she has choreographed several works, produced concerts, hosted community and school workshops through their residency program, and has performed in various NYC theaters, as well as theaters outside of NY.
-Aside from performing and choreographing, Michelle is a full-time dance teacher, and continues to provide dance workshops and classes for children and adults in various churches and dance schools throughout her community.
-She is also a junior board member for JCE and a member of the National Dance Education Organization.
+With the company, she has choreographed several works, produced concerts, hosted community and school workshops through their residency program, and has performed in various NYC theaters, as well as theaters outside of NYC.
+Aside from performing and choreographing, Michelle is a full-time dance educator at her alma mater, Susan S. Mckinney, and she recently entered her 9th year in education.
+She continues to provide dance workshops and classes for children and adults in various churches and dance schools throughout her community.
+She is also a junior board member for Jazz Choreography Enterprises and a member of the National Dance Education Organization.
+In the fall of 2022, Michelle was named the NDEO Dance Educator (Emerging) Award recipient in a private sector, for the work that she continues to do through her organization’s dance school, Eden Center for the Performing Arts.
+She is currently a student and candidate in the Institute for Dunham Technique Certification, and is continuing her education in the field, by studying the dance technique and philosophies of Ms. Dunham.

 Ali Koinoglou